Newfoundland and Labrador–Quebec border

-History

 Before 1927

-The dependency of Labrador, which at the time comprised the Labrador coast, was created in 1763 and given to the colony of Newfoundland by a royal proclamation, so that it could administer fishing rights.
-Eleven years later, the Quebec Act gave the Province of Quebec control over all territories, islands and lands that had been appropriated to Newfoundland in 1763, but Newfoundland nevertheless continued to regulate fishing.
-This created tensions between the colonies, as Newfoundland no longer had any authority over the area; these were resolved in 1809, when, after lobbying by Newfoundland, the territories it lost in 1774 were returned.
-The southern border on Labrador's coast was defined by the British North America (Seignioral Rights) Act of 1825, which moved Lower Canada's border east from the Saint-Jean River to Blanc-Sablon.
-Lower Canada also gained territories from the coast up to 52nd parallel north.
+The dependency of Labrador was created in 1763 and given to the colony of Newfoundland by a royal proclamation so that it could administer fishing rights.
+At that time, Labrador was limited to the coastal strip.
+Eleven years later, the Quebec Act 1774 gave the Province of Quebec control over all territories, islands and lands that had been appropriated to Newfoundland in 1763, but Newfoundland continued to regulate fishing.
+This created tensions between the colonies as Newfoundland no longer had any authority over the area.
+This state was short-lived because in 1809, Newfoundland got back the territories it lost in 1774 after lobbying in London.
+The southern border of Labrador was then defined by the British North America (Seigniorial Rights) Act 1825 (6 Geo.
+4. c.
+59).
+The act moved Lower Canada's border east from the Saint-Jean River to Blanc-Sablon.
+Lower Canada also gained territories from the coast up to the 52nd parallel north.

-At Confederation, Quebec became a province of the Dominion of Canada and took the borders of Lower Canada (whose northern border was limited at the Laurentian Divide), which had been part of the larger Province of Canada since 1840.
+At Confederation, the Province of Canada was split in two.
+The eastern part, or Lower Canada, was renamed Quebec and became one of the four original provinces of the Dominion of Canada.
+Quebec's northern border was at the Laurentian Divide.
 That meant that it still shared the border with Labrador, a dependency of Newfoundland; however, the border was not clearly nor officially delimited.

 Two expansions happened following Confederation.
-In 1898, Quebec and Canada adopted the Quebec Boundary Extension Act, 1898, which extended the northern frontier to Eastmain River.
+In 1898, Quebec and Canada adopted the Quebec Boundary Extension Act, 1898, which extended the northern frontier to the Eastmain River.
 This meant annexing a part of Labrador known as Ashuanipi (most of the southwestern part of the region); however, the area was not defined precisely, so the border remained officially undefined.
 Nine years later, Quebec requested an expansion of its territory further north to include the district of Ungava, which was granted by the Quebec Boundaries Extension Act, 1912.
-However, the border was still unclear; the act defined the border in the eastern part of Labrador as neighbouring the area "over which the island of Newfoundland has lawful jurisdiction".
-The final border was additionally not clear as some islands were connected to the mainland at low tide, and thus the precise extent of the "Labrador shore" was unknown.
+However, the act defined the border in the eastern part of Labrador as neighbouring the area "over which the island of Newfoundland has lawful jurisdiction", so it was not helpful to understand the precise course of the border.
+This border was also ambiguous as some islands were connected to the mainland at low tide, and thus the precise extent of the "Labrador shore" was unknown.